 *Always check with your diabetes team before making any changes.
 They will be able to match your insulin needs to your travel arrangements.

-Here is a handy checklist to help you to ensure that you have a wonderful trip and that diabetes won’t be too much of a bother.
+Download our free checklist of things to help you to ensure that you have a wonderful trip and that diabetes won’t be too much of a bother.